pi-assistant/pi-fellow/README.md

 After you have completed the recording, type “aplay test.wav” in your terminal, and your recording should be playing!

-#### If you are using your monitor or an HDMI device as your sound output device, please disregard these next steps:
-Only procede with these next steps if you are using an analouge headset with an 3.5mm AUX plug in:

-In your terminal type:
+#### Setting up microphone on raspberry pi:
+To use an analouge headset with an 3.5mm AUX plugin type of the follwing command in the terminal to switch your audio output device to your 3.5mm AUX headphones:

   amixer cset numid=3 1

-This will switch your audio output device to your 3.5mm AUX headphones.

-## How to Set-up the Google Speech API to Parse Audio to Text:
+## API setup
+* set up a google project account
+* add the google speech cloud api
+* run `brew install sox` on your computer